caallard/App_data_access/README.md

 ## Usage
-Start the service by running "node index.js".
+Start the service by running:

+`node index.js`

-1. You can access to the list of tables of the app  http://[servername]:8080/[appId]/table .
+1. You can access to the list of tables of the app **http://[servername]:8080/[appId]/table** .
 The data returned is an Json array of tables names.
-2. You can access to the data of a table  http://[servername]:8080/[appId]/table/[TableName] .
+2. You can access to the data of a table **http://[servername]:8080/[appId]/table/[TableName]** .
 The data returned is an Json array of objects.

 ## Links & references
-Inspiration to this project came from [butler CW] (https://github.com/ptarmiganlabs/butler-cw) build by Ptarmigan Labs.
+Inspiration to this project came from [butler CW](https://github.com/ptarmiganlabs/butler-cw) build by Ptarmigan Labs.